-‘De Huisjes’ (Dutch for ‘The Houses’) are part of a former charity located on the Waterlooplein in Amsterdam.
-From the main building, that dates back to 1655, food and peat were distributed to the city’s poor residents.
-Two residential houses were built at the rear of the complex in 1776, which were probably intended for the caretakers of the complex.
+’De Huisjes’ (Dutch for ‘The Houses’) are part of a former charity located on the Waterlooplein in Amsterdam.
+From the main building, that dates back to 1655, the charity distributed food and peat to the city’s poor residents.
+De Huisjes consist of a couple of symmetrical residential units, that were added to the rear of the complex in 1776, and probably intended for the caretakers of the complex.

 Location: Amsterdam, The Netherlands